Zigul1/CoverShell/README.md

 (*disponibile anche in versione italiana ![image](https://github.com/Zigul1/CoverShell/assets/157254375/019162ce-a988-4be8-9fbd-3c6dc37f9640) a fondo pagina*)

-CoverShell is a PowerShell graphical interface to run useful commands and scripts, so there's no need to remember them or copy/paste them from saved notes to the shell.
+CoverShell is a PowerShell graphical interface to run useful commands and scripts, so there's no need to remember them, copy/paste them from saved notes or manage a personal scripts archive.
 It's made with Windows Form and can be expanded adding more tabs and panels.

 Tested succesfully using **PowerShell 5.1** on **Windows 10 Pro**.